ESAI-CEU-UCH/kaggle-epilepsy/README.md

 | **KNN**  | COVRED**     | **0.6900** | **0.6901**   |
 | UNIFORM  | ENSEMBLE     | -          | 0.8048       |
 | BMC      | ENSEMBLE     | 0.9271     | 0.8249       |

+Previous table shows that logistic regression model was the worst in terms of generalization abiltiy.
+The application of PCA allows to improve the public AUC results by 0.025 for KNN model and 0.033 for ANN model.
+ICA obtains improvements similar to PCA.
+The advantage of deep ANNs (with more than two hidden layers) is not clear, but the best public AUC was obtained by an ANN with five hidden layers, improving by 0.004 the public AUC of the best ANN2.
+Global features as CORG and COVRED show strong correlation between cross-validation AUC and public test AUC.
+Finally, the use of BMC ensemble method allow to improve the public AUC in 0.031 points compared to the ANN5 model.

 Finally, the private AUC for the two selected models is shown in the following table.